 conducted, monitored, evaluated and supported by persons appropriately qualified.

+V-103/1 VTS Operator

-The VTS Operator course provides a candidate with the qualifications to enable them to perform the duties of a VTS Operator.
-In particular, it provides the curriculum to ensure a candidate has the requisite understanding and skill sets to:
+The VTS Operator course provides a candidate with the qualification to enable them to perform the duties of a VTS Operator.
+In particular, it provides the curriculum to ensure a candidate has the requisite knowledge, understanding and proficiency to:

 provide timely and relevant information on factors that may influence the ship's transit and to assist on-board decision making;